afcarl/clinical-anchors/README.md

 This repository holds the lists of anchors used the paper:

-Electronic Medical Record Phenotyping using the Anchor & Learn Framework
+_Electronic Medical Record Phenotyping using the Anchor & Learn Framework_

-Halpern, Horng, Choi, Sontag 2015
+by Halpern, Horng, Choi, Sontag 2015

 For each condition there is a file that contains a list of anchors in the format:

-source|identifier
+`source|identifier`

 possible sources are:
 * ICD9 billing codes (icd9)